 All countries committed to take joint action to combat climate change by adopting the Paris Agreement in 2015.

-192 countries (or 165 parties to the Climate Change Convention) put forward pledges to reduce GHG emissions and to adapt to the changing climate.
+By 2019, 192 countries (or 165 parties to the Climate Change Convention) put forward pledges to reduce GHG emissions and to adapt to the changing climate.

 All pledges –or nationally determined contributions— submitted under the Paris Agreement rely on actions and policies to be implemented by governments.

 Some national and local governments are already taking action to combat climate change.

 The private sector and research institutions are already taking action too.